PrestaShop/docs/src/content/1.7/contribute/contribute-reporting-issues.md

 menuTitle: Contribute by reporting issues
 ---

-# ow to use GitHub to report an issue
+# How to use GitHub to report an issue

 PrestaShop is using GitHub to track bugs and issues.
 This is the best place to describe bugs you are witnessing on your PrestaShop installation, and have the developers try to fix it.